noklam/BayesianNeuralNetwork/README.md

 `pip install -r requirement.txt`

 # Contribution
-I try to use this repository to summarize my research and finding, but any contribution are welcome
+I try to use this repository to summarize my research and finding, but any contribution are welcome.